nautobot/nautobot/nautobot/docs/user-guide/feature-guides/getting-started/vlans-and-vlan-groups.md

 # VLANS and VLAN Groups

-Each VLAN may be assigned to a site, tenant, and/or VLAN group.
+Each VLAN may be assigned to a location, tenant, and/or VLAN group.

 Each VLAN must be assigned a status.
 The following statuses are available by default: